Strategy Type Details - Retirement Spending

-RightCapital understands not every client will draw on their assets in the same way.
-This is why we offer the ability to utilize dynamic spending strategies to adjust how clients draw down their assets within retirement.
+RightCapital understands that not every client will draw on their assets in the same way.
+This is why we offer the ability to utilize dynamic retirement spending strategies to adjust how clients draw down their assets during retirement.
 Many retirement plans run through complex investment analysis while looking at retirement spending as a singular input that does not account for the behavioral impacts of aging or varying market conditions.
-When in reality, retirement spending adapts in real time to market conditions and lifestyle changes as clients age.
+In reality, retirement spending adapts in real time to market conditions and lifestyle changes as clients age.

 Retirement Spending Overview